webix-hub/docs/data/file_manager/howto.md

 });
 ~~~

-From now on, users won't ba able to manipulate items.
+From now on, users won't be able to manipulate items.
 The Menu button will be hidden.

 How to hide a view?
 -----------------